 It is about being brought to a place of finding our worth, finding our place of service, having a love of the world and life.
 And having a love of God, and a love of self, and other fellow pilgrims on the journey.
 Our Life journey is like being on an actual Pilgrimage of being alongside ordinary people, and finding joy in the moment in our ordinary everyday life.

 Do I want to be blown along by the Spirit, destination unknown?
-Or as the Celts say: The Wildgoose is leading to allow us to enter the sacred and the good and bad, to teach and mold us into Christlikeness.
-We need to allow the spiritual director to take control in our lives, the Holy Spirit teaches, inspires, and motivates us to go on forward, bring things to our remembrance, so as to enhance our lives, this is the process the Lord uses toward shaping and forming us, ultimately toward being better people, and like Jesus.
+Or as the Celts say: The Wildgoose is leading to allow us to enter the sacred, the good and bad, to teach and mold us into Christlikeness.
+We need to allow the spiritual director to take control in our lives.
+The Holy Spirit teaches, inspires, and motivates us to go on forward, bring things to our remembrance, so as to enhance our lives role and purpose, this is the process the Lord uses toward shaping and forming us, ultimately toward being better people, and like Jesus.